-Conserving the Stage: Climate change is creating an increasingly dynamic natural world: shifting species distributions and rearranging habitats.
-Consequently, conservationists need a way to identify important areas that does not assume that the locations of existing plants and animals will stay the same.
+Conserving the Stage: Climate change is rearranging natural habitats, and species are moving in response.
+Consequently, conservationists need a way to identify important areas that do not depend on the exact spatial layout of existing plants and animals.
 Rather than trying to protect diversity one species at a time, the key is to protect the different "stages" upon which the drama of nature unfolds.
-In the American Northeast and adjacent parts of Canada, the stages consists of recognizable geological settings like coastal sands, limestone valleys, granite summits, or silt floodplains, that each support a distinct set of species.
+In the American Northeast and adjacent parts of Canada, the stages consists of geological settings, including coastal sands, limestone valleys, shale slopes, granite summits, or silt floodplains.
 Conserving a range of geophysical settings offers an approach to conservation that protects a diversity of plants and animals under both current and future climates.

-Settings and Stages The number of plants and animals in each Northeastern State is correlated with the number of geology types, the amount of limestone, the latitude, and range of elevation in the state.
-These geophysical factors form settings that support different species.
+Settings and Stages The number of plants and animals in each Northeastern State is correlated with the types of geology present, the amount of limestone, the latitude, and the elevation range: These factors form geophysical settings that support different sets of species.